-7. Encouraging Active Travel/School Travel Plans
+6. Encouraging Active Travel/School Travel Plans

-- 7.1.
+- 6.1.
 The aim of School Travel Plans is to encourage more sustainable modes of travel, such as walking and cycling, hence reducing congestion outside schools and increasing safety, improving health and environmental awareness, ultimately setting active travel patterns for life.
 The local context, including pupil travel patterns, is researched and presented in the Plan.
 This then allows appropriate solutions to be identified and targets for implementation to be set.
 The process puts the onus on pupils, parents and teachers to monitor the travel situation and to develop appropriate aims and identify targets and timescales for action.
-The Plan is an active document with a monitoring regime included, so the progress of any measures can be followed, and new ones added as it continues to develop. - 7.2.
-At present, there are 68 schools (65 primary and 3 secondary) that have completed a travel plan and a further 60 schools (49 primary, 10 secondary, 1 private) are currently working towards completing their travel plan.
-The remaining schools are being encouraged to take part. - 7.3.
+The Plan is an active document with a monitoring regime included, so the progress of any measures can be followed, and new ones added as it continues to develop. - 6.2.
+At present, there are 68 schools that have completed a travel plan and a further 60 schools are currently working towards completing their travel plan.
+The remaining schools are being encouraged to take part.

+- 6.3.
 To understand the views of the school community, pupils, parents/carers as well as staff are asked to complete a questionnaire as part of the travel plan development.
 This gives an opportunity to provide suitable travel information and also identify specific problems to be resolved through identification of objectives and targets.
 A programme of activities or initiatives is identified.

-- 7.4.
-Feedback from schools who have completed their plan has been positive and the document is used not only to identify initiatives but also provide an evidence based model which justifies the allocation of funding. - 7.5.
-To encourage schools to complete and continue to update their plans consideration is being given to introducing a "recognition" award.
-Where schools meet criteria relating to increasing proportions of sustainable travel, participation in certain initiatives such as Junior Road Safety Officer/Calendar Competition and other campaigns then it would perhaps be appropriate to recognise this. - 7.6.
+A recent example of such a travel plan will be provided at the Forum on 15 May 2018. - 6.4.
+Feedback from schools who have completed their plan has been positive and the document is used not only to identify initiatives but also provided an evidence based model which justifies the allocation of funding. - 6.5.
+To encourage schools to complete and continue to update their plans, consideration is being given to introducing a "recognition" award.
+Where schools meet criteria relating to increasing proportions of sustainable travel, participation in certain initiatives such as Junior Road Safety Officer/Calendar Competition and other campaigns, then it would perhaps be appropriate to recognise this. - 6.6.
 It should be noted that a school will be invited to a future Road Safety Forum to present their plan and provide feedback on the process as well as the effectiveness of the plan.

-8. Road Safety Projects and Initiatives
+7. Road Safety Projects and Initiatives

-- 8.1.
-The Council take a "whole life" approach to road safety education with initiatives aimed at all ages and types of road users.
-It is believed that good habits are best developed when people are young.
-Therefore, emphasis is given to educating and training children and young people. - 8.2.
-Through the Curriculum for Excellence education programmes, School Travel Plan projects and Cycling Initiatives, there are number of options available that are tailored to specific needs and instances where road safety issues have been raised. - 8.3.
-Appendix 1 lists these as well as the target users and the paper presented at the Road Safety Forum of 27 February 2018 discussed the initiatives in greater detail. - 8.4.
+- 7.1.
+The Council takes a "whole life" approach to road safety education with initiatives aimed at all ages and types of road users.
+We believe that good habits are best developed when people are young.
+Therefore, emphasis is given to educating and training children and young people. - 7.2.
+Through the Curriculum for Excellence education programmes, School Travel Plan projects and cycling initiatives, there are number of options available that are tailored to specific needs and instances where road safety issues have been raised. - 7.3.
+Appendix 1 lists these as well as the target users and the paper presented at the Road Safety Forum on 5 December 2017 discussed the initiatives in greater detail. - 7.4.
 The Council also delivers engineering solutions to problems surrounding schools.
 These problems are identified through the development of the School Travel Plans and solutions such as new guardrail, signing, lining or speed management initiatives are introduced such as part-time mandatory 20mph speed limits.
 To some degree, progress on implementing physical works is funding dependent.

-9. School Keep Clear Markings
+8. School Keep Clear Markings